 "Missing," it said, "on the morning of the fourteenth, a gentleman named Hosmer Angel.
-About five ft. seven in. in height; strongly built, yellow features, black hair, a little bald in the centre, bushy, black moustache; coloured glasses, slightly shaky of speech.
-Was dressed, when last seen, in black coat faced with silk, black waistcoat, gold Albert chain, and grey trousers, with brown elastic - sided boots.
+About five ft. seven in. in height; strongly built, yellow complexion, black hair, a little bald in the centre, bushy, black side - whiskers and moustache; tinted glasses, slight infirmity of speech.
+Was dressed, when last seen, in black frock - coat faced with silk, black waistcoat, gold Albert chain, and grey Harris tweed trousers, with brown elastic - sided boots.
 Known to have been employed in an office in Leadenhall Street.
 Anybody bringing -- " "That will do," said Holmes.
-"As to the letters," he continued, glancing over them, "they are very ordinary.
+"As to the letters," he continued, glancing over them, "they are very commonplace.
 Absolutely no clue in them to Mr. Angel, save that he quotes Balzac once.
 There is one remarkable point, however, which will no doubt strike you."
 "They are typewritten," I remarked.